-The panoramic view across New South Wales was impressive.
-We could see from the beaches of Coolangatta south to Byron Bay and west to Mount Warning.
+The panoramic view all the way into New South Wales was impressive.
+We could see from the north beaches of Coolangatta south to Byron Bay and west to Mount Warning.
 We are suckers for good viewpoints and we thought this one was pretty spectacular, thus earning its name of “Best of All Lookout Gold Coast.”

 The Natural Bridge walking track is a relaxed 1 km loop through the rainforest, which passes by a natural rock ‘bridge.’
 What makes the eroded rock even more beautiful is the waterfall that cascades into the cave.
 Perhaps not as geologically dramatic as Purling Brook Falls, the sunlight and water streaming through the open rock into the pool of green was almost enchanting.

 More Gold Coast Hikes At Springbrook NP, Queensland

 Looking for more Springbrook National Park walks?
 Check out these hikes!

 The Twin Falls waterfall is a double waterfall found near Canyon Lookout in Springbrook National Park and can be hiked as part of the longer Warrie Circuit.
 For more information about the Twin Falls Circuit, go to the official park website.